In these new and uncertain times, pupils will have spent many months away from school due to the closures put in place as a result of Covid-19.

 However, there is also a great call for the use of data to help teachers and school leaders understand the amount of loss and where to start once students return.

 Accurate, valid and reliable assessment data can provide valuable information after a gap in school-based teaching.

 The data will help schools target resources, guide the creation of a new and differentiated curriculum and give valuable instruction for the future – whatever that may be.

-Here at DAISI Education, we are working hard to find ways of handling learning loss through our Question Level Analysis both for Primary and Secondary Schools.
+Here at DAISI Education, we are is committed to supporting schools and pupils and working hard to find ways of handling learning loss through our Question Level Analysis both for Primary and Secondary Schools.

 Together we can enable pupils to pick up their learning at a point that is right for them and continue working towards achieving their potential.